 Browserling offers free online cross-browser testing of onion websites in the Tor browser.
-We have installed the Tor browser on our cloud servers and we stream this browser to you.
+We have installed the Tor browser in virtual machines, running on our cloud servers, and we stream this browser to you.
 You don't need to install it yourself and you don't need any additional software as Browserling is simply powered by JavaScript and HTML5.
 The Tor browser is configured to automatically connect to the Tor network (also known as the onion network) as soon as you load it, and you can instantly open regular and onion links in it.
+It's the real Tor browser and not a Tor emulator or simulator.

-To try the online Tor browser, enter a regular URL or an onion link in the field below, and press the Test Now button:
+To try the online Tor browser, enter a clearnet URL or an onion link in the field below, and press the Test Now button:

-The demo version offers three minutes of free Tor testing but to unlock unlimited testing sessions, you'll have to get the developer plan.
+The demo version offers three minutes of free Tor testing but to unlock unlimited testing sessions, you'll have to get a developer plan.

 What is the Tor browser?